dalyIsaac/Whim/docs/script/plugins/bar.md

 # Bar Plugin

-The <xref:Whim.Bar.BarPlugin> adds a configurable bar at the top of a screen.
+The <xref:Whim.Bar.BarPlugin> adds a configurable bar at the top of each monitor.

 ![Bar demo](../../images/bar-demo.png)